WELCOME TO PRINCETON

 Thank you for understanding and working with us.

-If you have any questions about trash collections, please contact Buddy Sanders at t.sanders@myprincetonnc.com or Town Hall.
+If you have any questions about trash collections, please contact Brian Holland at b.holland@myprincetonnc.com or Town Hall.

 Trash Collection Dates: as of May 13 week.